Summarise multiple values to a single value.

 Calculate an unweighted estimate as you would on a regular tbl_df.
 Based on dplyr's summarise.

 You can use expressions both in the ... of summarize and also in the arguments to the summarizing functions.
-Though this is valid syntactically it can also allow you to calculate incorrect results (for example if you multiply the mean by 100, the standard error is also multipled by 100, but the variance is not).
+Though this is valid syntactically it can also allow you to calculate incorrect results (for example if you multiply the mean by 100, the standard error is also multiplied by 100, but the variance is not).

 Examples